JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ### Other Data Structures in `Core`

 * `Core` has complete implementations of many classic data structures, many of which are built similarly with functor like `Map.Make`
-* Be careful on imperative vs functional, difference is not well-documented or consistently-named
+* Be careful on imperative vs functional, look carefully to see which it is
 * Functional data structures in `Core`:
   - `Set`, `Map`, `Doubly_linked` (list), `Fqueue`, `Fdeque` (functional (double-ended) queue)
 * Imperative data structures: